onerobotics/vqlog.js/README.md

-# vqlog.js
+# vqlog

-vqlog.js is a tool for analyzing VQLOGs from FANUC Visual Line Tracking applications.
+vqlog is a tool for analyzing VQLOGs from FANUC Visual Line Tracking applications.

 ## Usage: